ErikTittel/grouping/README.md

 - within this directory call `mvn clean install`

 ## How to use
-- add a dependency to your maven project
+- add a dependency to your own maven project

 ```xml
 <dependency>